Keyboard shortcuts

 TO_NETWORK

-Sends all MIDI events to a remote destination.
+Sends all MIDI events to a remote destination over the network.

 SCHEDULE_TO